 The Children & Families Together Board is where senior representatives of key city partner organisations meet to provide system leadership with the aim of driving improvements in the outcomes for children, young people and their families.
 It is responsible for the delivery of Wolverhampton’s Children, Young People and Families Plan (2015-25).

 It also reports into Health and Wellbeing Together on shared priorities and key performance indicators related to the Joint Health & Wellbeing Strategy 2018-2023, with a particular emphasis on the Growing Well priority areas for the city.
-You can view the Board’s Terms of Reference here.
+You can view the Board’s Terms of Reference for more information.

 Children and Families Together Board:

 - Provides strong local leadership and be accountable to children, young people, their families, the community and other stakeholders for the delivery of Wolverhampton’s Children, Young People and Families Plan 2015-2025.

 - Ensures that the voice of children and young people is heard in all aspects of planning and delivery of services which impact upon their lives.

 - Champions the needs of children and families in their own sectors and in other forums where the needs of children can be overlooked.

 - Encourages integrated working through promoting an ethos of integration and partnership in the planning, commissioning and delivery of services.